DavyNeat/SimpleSortingVisualizer/README.md

 # SimpleSortingVisualizer
 A simple personal project to visualize sorting algorithms.
-Compile and run using the VisualizerFrame
+Compile and run the VisualizerFrame